-INFP anime characters are a little harder to identify compared to other MBTI.
+INFP anime characters are a little harder to identify compared to other MBTI types.
 While it’s obviously hard to say with absolute certainty what MBTI type an anime character is, there’s also the fact that some types are rarely portrayed as leads compared to others.

 We tend to remember gregarious and outgoing or cool and calculating leads more compared to quiet, moody, and tender-hearted INFPs.
 These qualities also mean they’re often portrayed as side characters rather than main protagonists.